strapi/documentation/developer-docs/latest/concepts/sso.md

 | `createStrategy` | true     | function | A factory that will build and return a new passport strategy for your provider.
 Takes the strapi instance as parameter |

 ::: tip
 The `uid` property is the unique identifier of each strategy and is generally found in the strategy's package.
 If you are not sure of what it refers to, please contact the maintainer of the strategy.
 :::

 #### The `createStrategy` Factory

-A passport strategy is usually built by instantiating it using two parameters:
+A passport strategy is usually built by instantiating it using 2 parameters: the configuration object, and the verify function.

 ##### Configuration Object

-The configuration object depends on the strategy needs, but often ask for a callback url to be redirected to once the connection has been made on the provider side.
+The configuration object depends on the strategy needs, but often asks for a callback URL to be redirected to once the connection has been made on the provider side.

-You can generate a specific callback url for your provider using the `getProviderCallbackUrl` method.
+You can generate a specific callback URL for your provider using the `getStrategyCallbackURL` method.

 ::: tip
-`strapi.admin.services.passport.getProviderCallbackUrl` is a Strapi util you can use to get a callback URL for a specific provider.
+`strapi.admin.services.passport.getStrategyCallbackURL` is a Strapi helper you can use to get a callback URL for a specific provider.
 It takes a provider name as a parameter and returns a URL as a string.
 :::

 If needed, this is also where you will put your client ID and secret key for your OAuth2 application.